VDaroglou/GetDataCourseProject/CodeBook.md

 ## Raw Data transformation
 The raw data sets are processed with the script [run_analysis.R](./run_analysis.R) script to create a tidy data set.
 The steps perfomed are:
-1. Merge the training and the test sets to create one data set.
-This analysis was performed using only the files above,     and did not use the raw signal data.
-Therefore, the data files in the "Inertial Signals" folders were ignored.(561        variable columns total, in the initial combined data set; 563 columns including the TestSubject and Activity columns, 10299 observations)
+1.  **Merge the training and the test sets to create one data set.** This analysis was performed using only the files above,and did not use the raw signal data.
+Therefore, the data files in the "Inertial Signals" folders were ignored.
+(561 variable columns total, in the initial combined data set; 563 columns including the TestSubject and Activity columns, 10299 observations)
-2. Extract only the measurements on the mean and standard deviation for each measurement.
+2.  **Extract only the measurements on the mean and standard deviation for each measurement.**
     (68 variable columns, 10299 observations)
-3.
+3.  **Use descriptive activity names to name the activities in the data set.**
+4.  **Appropriately label the data set with descriptive variable names.**
+    The details of the resulting descriptive names are below.
+5.  **Create a tidy data set** from the previus data set is created a final tidy data set where numeric variables are averaged for each activity and each subject.